arjunnrajput/Smart-ML-Based-Movie-Recommendation-System/README.md

 6. **Test Features**
 - Register or log in to the app.
-- Explore the music recommendations, like your favorite tracks, and test voice commands.
+- Explore the movie recommendations, like your favorite movies, and test voice commands.

 ## Implementation Steps